Lyme disease, what is it?

-Symptoms include tiredness, fever, headache, stiff neck, muscle ache, and joint pain.
-Additionally, about 80% of patients will have a red, slowly expanding bull-eye rash at the point of puncture.
+Early symptoms which may occur between 3-30 days include tiredness, fever, headache, stiff neck, muscle ache, and joint pain.
+Additionally, about 70-80% of patients will have a red, slowly expanding bull-eye rash at the point of puncture.
 Left untreated, patients may develop arthritis, facial palsy, motor and sensory nerve inflammation, and encephalitis (swelling of the brain).

 Can it be transmitted from person to person?

 No. Lyme bacteria are not transmitted from person to person contact.

 How long after I have been bitten will I know I have a problem?